cstarcher/pysaf/README.md

 ##### Linux

+You will need to install using git.
 If you receive an ImportError for Tkinter, you will need to install the python-tk package.

 ```
 sudo apt-get install python3-tk
 ```

+##### Source

+If you are installing from source, it is recommended to run this software using Python 3.5 or higher.
+This application only uses modules in the Python default package.

 ### How To Use